justgo129/dataScienceCourseraTidyDataWeek4/CodeBook.md

 Using the *gsub* command, the column names of file X were made "tidy" by:
 - spelling out abbreviations (e.g., changing "std" to "standarddeviation", changing "X" to "Xdimension", "acc" to "acceleration", etc.)
 - removing parentheses and hyphens
 - having all column names lower-case (per the requirements of one of the class slides).
+This led to the revision of the original variable names (from *X* and features.txt) to those shown below in Appendix 1 of this CodeBook.

 In order to create the dataset mentioned in step #5 of the instructions: computation of the value of variable per activity per activity per subject, the activity (*Y*) and *subject* files were added to the existing *X* dataframe using *cbind*, thus creating a new data frame called *xysubject*.  *xysubject* now had dimension 10299 rows * 81 columns, with columns 80 and 81 being *Y* and *subject*, respectively.
 The required computation was performed using the following command: